magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

                                     for, separated by commas.
 Available
                                     categories are sponsor, intro, outro,
                                     selfpromo, preview, filler, interaction,
-                                    music_offtopic, poi_highlight, chapter, all
+                                    music_offtopic, poi_highlight, all and
-                                    and default (=all).
+                                    default (=all).
 You can prefix the category with a "-" to exclude it.
 See [1] for description of the categories.
 E.g.
                                     --sponsorblock-mark all,-preview
                                     [1] https://wiki.sponsor.ajay.app/w/Segment_Categories
     --sponsorblock-remove CATS      SponsorBlock categories to be removed from